Objectives

 This SZ4D meeting is designed to be interactive and innovative, with participation limited to 150 attendees.
 Because interest is expected to be high, an evaluation committee will review each application individually using a pre-established rubric to ensure balanced representation across scientific interests (landscapes/seascapes, magmatic drivers, or faulting/earthquakes), as well as geographic representation, and career stage.

-Successful applicants will be notified in February.
+Successful applicants have been notified in February.

 Organizers